Yaulendil/dsmsg/README.md

 cargo install dsmsg --features "demons bloodborne"
 ```

 Additionally, the messages from the Dark Souls series are now default Features, and can be disabled.
-Thus, to install using messages (with line breaks) from **ONLY** Dark Souls 3 and Bloodborne, for example, use the following command:
+Thus, to install using messages (with line breaks) from **ONLY** Dark Souls III and Bloodborne, for example, use the following command:

 ```
 cargo install dsmsg --no-default-features --features "bloodborne ds3 newline"